jonathanbcsouza/rate-finder/README.md

 | Large          | 400mm    | 600mm     | 250mm    | $8.50  |

 ## Features ##
-The app when supplied the dimensions (length x breadth x height) and weight of a package, advise on the cost and type of package required.
+The app when supplied the dimensions (maxLength x maxBreadth x height) and weight of a package, advise on the cost and type of package required.
 If the package exceeds these dimensions - or is over 25kg - then the service not return a packaging solution.

 ## Future ##
 Use API to collect distance between 2 cities choosed.